GoogleCloudPlatform/cloud-code-samples/python/python-hello-world/README.md

 #### Skaffold

-[Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line tool that can be used to build, push, and deploy your container images as you work
+[Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line tool that can be used to build, push, and deploy your container images

 ```bash
 skaffold run --default-repo=gcr.io/your-project-id-here/cloudcode